Elasticsearch notes

 Because of its heritage (Lucene at its core) it is is largely seen as text search.

-(You could use it like a database engine, though in that niche-purpose NoSQL-ey way where it doesn't do strong consistency where you may not really want it for a primary store).
+(You could even abuse it like a database engine, though in that niche-purpose NoSQL-ey way where you may not really want it for a primary store, because it doesn't do strong consistency).

-ES libraries are relatively thin wrappers around communicating with the HTTP API, and more about convenience.
+Libraries to interact with ES are relatively thin wrappers around communicating with the HTTP API, and more about convenience.
+(In many cases, you can write those HTTP interactions yourself without that library)

 Subscription model